BioJulia/BioMakie.jl/README.md

 ## Installation and Setup

 This package contains visual utilities for biodata, mostly proteins.
-At the moment it might be best to use the master branch like so:
+At the moment it might be best to add the package like so:
 ```julia
 julia> ] add 'https://github.com/kool7d/BioMakie.jl'
 julia> using BioMakie